snarlferb/u/README.md

   characters that conveys information.
 It consists of letters, numbers, symbols, and whitespace that together form words, sentences, and paragraphs.

-  A font is a specific style and size of a typeface, which is a design set of characters.
+  A font is a specific style and size of a typeface *(e.g. Times New Roman)*, which is a design set of characters.
+A font determines how the text is visually represented.
-  A font determines how the text is visually represented. *In FreeType, a face object models a given typeface in a given style.*
+  *In FreeType, a face object models a given typeface in a given style.*

   Font properties include things like weight and style.
-Font weight refers to the thickness of the strokes that make up the letters in a font.
+Font weight refers to the thickness of the strokes (which define outline fonts) that make up the letters in a font.
 Common weights include regular, bold, light, and black.
 Font style refers to the overall design of the font, such as whether it's italic, slanted, or upright.
+Fonts can also have decorations, they can be serifs or sans-serif (the presence or absence of decorative strokes at the end), they can be script (that resembles handwriting or calligraphy) or perhaps even a Dingbat/wingding type of font, and we might call those 'font designs'.

+  Of course, it might be casually spoken that a given font looks like a particular typeface, emphasizing its likeness to, e.g. 'Oh my uncle Arnold said this font is similar to ‘Arial’.'
+  -That's a perfectly justified way to give people some notion of what a certain font resembles.

   The character set is just the set of characters in the font.
 The encoding is the way that those characters are ordered (or sometimes, the way the first 256 are ordered).